dartanidi/MeshTraccar/readme.md

-# Meshtastic to Traccar Bridge
+# Meshtastic to Traccar Bridge for Home Assistant

 An AppDaemon application for Home Assistant that bridges Meshtastic MQTT data to Traccar tracking server using the OsmAnd protocol.